 Apart from the brackishness experienced in tap water outside the major cities, there are some serious issues that can truly affect you beyond the flavour of the water.
-And as a traveller, you need to be aware of the realistic possibilities, in case you are confident that your stomach can take any type of tap water after all the travelling you have done.
+And as a traveller, you need to be aware of the realistic possibilities.

-Depending on where you are headed in Greece – you can check with locals, research on the latest reviews of travellers, and get a fairly good idea about the water scenario of that region, so you can go about making the safest decisions on how to get your thirst quenched without having to face complications by depending on tap water alone.
+Depending on where you are headed in Greece – you can check with locals, research the latest reviews of travellers, and get a fairly good idea about the water scenario of the specific region, so you can go about making the safest decisions on how to get your thirst quenched.

 There’s obviously much to be said (and done) when it comes to the water infrastructure of Greece.
-Regulating the water resources fall under the responsibility of the Government of Greece.
+Regulation of water resources falls under the responsibility of the Government of Greece.

-Unlike locales we discussed earlier, whose tap water is sourced from underground water drilling, all most all water resources that supply tap/drinking water to Athens and other major cities are closely monitored – on a daily basis, so in case an irregularity in quality or even a slight spread of contaminants were detected, they could be treated as soon as possible to further ensure that all distribution networks are maintained properly.
+Unlike the locales discussed earlier (whose tap water is sourced from underground water drilling), almost all water resources that supply tap/drinking water to Athens and other major cities are closely monitored on a daily basis.

 So If Not Tap Water Then What?